Some problems in additive number theory: Preliminaries

 We give two examples to illustrate these assertions.
-Let us $\{ 28^{-} \} = A^5 - B $.
-The difference between the proper terms of these sequences equal to $\mathrm g=28$ have the only one prime factor $p=7$.
-If we have sieved this construction by a prime $p=7$, $7 \mid 28$, we get
+Let $S\{ 28 \} = A^5 - B $.
+The difference between corresponding elements of these sequences is equal to $\mathrm g=28$.
+The even number $\mathrm g=28$ have the only one prime factor $p=7$, $p \in \mathcal{P}$.
+Sieving this construction by a prime $p=7$, we get \tabcolsep=0.08em